 2. Keep a reusable water bottle on you that you can refill anywhere.
 We love these double lined stainless steel water bottles that keep water colder for longer.
 Shop reusable water bottles.

 If you're trying to reduce your take away coffee cups there are two options:

 1. Use a reusable coffee cup and pop it in your bag, so you don't forget it!
 We love these stainless steel coffee cups that look so stylish AND keep your coffee hot for much longer.

 2. Alternatively, take a moment to actually drink your coffee at the shop - sit down for 5 or 10 minutes and take a moment to yourself to enjoy your coffee and your surroundings.
 It's a lovely way to slow down a little bit and be present in the moment.

-Swap plastic straws for silicon or stainless steel
+7. Swap plastic straws for silicon, stainless steel or none at all

 Straws are another easy culprit for unnecessary plastic.
 Plus they have a tendency to escape bins and landfill and cause harm to our marine and land life.
 You can ask for your drink without a straw when you're ordering.

 HOWEVER, if your kids love them (as mine do), you can buy some stainless steel ones or silicon ones that have a much longer lifetime.
 You'll also need to get a straw brush to keep them clean.